X

 Injuries aside, how does the backfield pie split moving forward?
 The rookie Tuten was the back handling the majority of the touches before his ankle issue, with a career-high 15 carries and out-carrying Etienne through three quarters.

 The matchup is nothing to worry about this week: The Cardinals are the ninth-weakest defense against fantasy running backs, and the Etienne panic could be all for naught.
-The duo could see 10+ touches each.
-But there is the chance that Tuten is healthier than Etienne and has proven he's capable of being the RB1, and that's enough for fantasy managers to be cautious about Etienne this week.
+The duo could see 10+ touches each, but there is the chance that Tuten is healthier than Etienne and has proven he's capable of being the RB1, and that's enough for fantasy managers to be cautious about Etienne this week.

 Jordan Addison has been featured in this article a lot in the past month, coinciding with J.J.
 McCarthy's starts.
 The young quarterback hasn't completed more than 57% of his passes in four of his five starts.
 Unsurprisingly, Addison has two, three, and two receptions in the three games the pair has played together.

-Justin Jefferson, however, has been excluded because, well, he's Justin Jefferson.
+Justin Jefferson, however, has been excluded because, well, he's Jefferson.
 It's hard to look past the trend now.
 The All-Pro receiver is averaging 11.8 PPR fantasy points in the last three games because of a 51.8% catch rate.
 The targets aren't the problem.
 It's the quality of the targets.

 Due to McCarthy's struggles, the Vikings have also shifted to a more run-heavy approach, particularly against defenses known to be stronger against the run than the pass.
 The Ravens and Bears are in the top 10 for most fantasy points allowed to wide receivers.
 The Lions aren't far behind.
 The Packers, meanwhile, give up the 11th-fewest.